 Dates: From 20th November to 30th December 2020

 It is just 40 minute train ride from Strasbourg with no reservation needed.
 You can then walk to the old town from the train station.

 — Munich —

-Since 1972, the Munich Christmas Market is one of the most visited and beautiful Christmas markets of Germany.
-The huge Christmas tree at the Marienplatz square and numerous stalls serving the festive cheer is hard to give a miss.
-From roasted fresh chestnuts to sausages, handmade items to modern decorative items, Munich Christmas markets offer a plethora of choices — be it in food, gifts or activities.
+Since 1972, the Munich Christmas Market is one of the most visited and beautiful Christmas markets in Germany.
+The huge Christmas tree at the Marienplatz square and numerous stalls serving the festive cheer is hard to give miss.
+From roasted fresh chestnuts to sausages, and handmade items to modern decorative items, Munich Christmas markets offer a plethora of choices — be it in food, gifts, or activities.
 Don’t miss the view from the top of St Peter’s Church.